 It is possible to capture up to 90 % of the CO2 emissions from alcohol and sugar plants, although the costs may be much lower if only CO2 from fermentation is captured.
 In that case, a lower capture rate will be achieved.

 An example of an alcohol production site capturing CO2 with bio-CCUS, albeit at small scale, is the Austin Beerworks brewery, read more about it here.
+The Tate and Lyle sugar facility in London is also looking at carbon capture as a way to reduce its emissions.

 Bonus.
 Biogas plants

 Biogas, also referred to as “renewable natural gas” in North America, is produced through the fermentation of food waste and other biomass-based resources into methane.
-This methane is an excellent renewable energy source, utilized for power and transportation, among other sectors.
+This methane is an excellent renewable energy source, utilised for power and transportation, among other sectors.

 The output from the fermentation process typically consists of 65% methane and 35% CO2.
 However, for most production plants, only the methane fraction is commercially valuable, leading to the separation and on-site venting of the CO2.
 This CO2 stream has a high concentration, typically over 98% CO2, making it an attractive opportunity for collecting biogenic CO2 at low cost.